featbit/featbit-python-sdk/README.md

     detail = client.variation_detail(flag_key, user, default=None)
 ```

-If evaluation called before SDK client initialized or you set the wrong flag key or user for the evaluation, SDK will return the default value you set.
-The `fbclient.common_types.EvalDetail` will explain the details of the last evaluation including error raison.

 If you would like to get variations of all feature flags in a special environment, you can use `fbclient.client.FBClient.get_all_latest_flag_variations`, SDK will return `fbclient.common_types.AllFlagStates`, that explain the details of all feature flags. `fbclient.common_types.AllFlagStates.get()` returns the detail of a given feature flag key.

 ```python